EGagola/Sparta_Global_Weather_Project/README.md

 The search_list_for method is slightly different, as it takes two parameters.
 The list hash contains 40 datasets, so the first parameter must be an integer to choose which of these to look at.
 The second parameter is for the desired key.

-The search_weather_for method works this same as list, but for the weather hash.
+The search_weather_for method works the same as list, but for the weather hash.

 The search_list_input_for method drills down one level further into the list hash.
 It takes three arguments in the following order: integer, desired hash key, and the key to search for.
 It otherwise functions the same as above.